pritikabugga/guide-chatbot/README.md

 # Guide Chatbot

-A basic AI chatbot using Wit.ai to understand and respond to user input through the command line.
+A basic AI chatbot using Wit.ai to understand and respond to user input.

 ## How to Use